mantamatt/k8s/README.md

  The coredns pods will show as pending on a "kubectl get pods -n kube-system -o wide " , until a network has been installed, covered in step 4

+ It is imporetant at this stage to set up your login user's access to this cluster

+    mkdir -p $HOME/.kube
+    sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
+    sudo chown $(id -u):$(id -g) $HOME/.kube/config

+Now you can run kubectl commmand as your user

+    kubectl get nodes

 # 4 - Apply network model